What is cryotherapy?

 How does cryotherapy work?

-Cryotherapy uses liquid nitrogen to create extremely cold temperatures to destroy diseased tissue, such as the tissue found in plantar warts on feet.
-Once the diseased tissue is destroyed, the skin can heal, and healthy tissue can form in its place.
+Cryotherapy uses liquid nitrogen to create extremely cold temperatures to treat diseased tissue, such as the tissue found in plantar warts on feet.
+Once the diseased tissue is treated, the skin can heal, and healthy tissue can form in its place.

 What does cryotherapy feel like?